JieunLim1/JieunLim1.github.io/_posts/2024-09-03-myblog-post-3.md

 # TL;DR

-**Re;Magic** is a web-based tool that automates the process of syncing YouTube video scenes with subtitle files using JSON input.
-Designed for content creators, educators, and students, it eliminates the need for manual timestamp adjustments.
+**Re;Magic** is a web-based tool that automatically converts caption files in **JSON format** into standard **VTT subtitles**—with built-in editing support.
+Designed for content creators, educators, and accessibility advocates, it streamlines the entire process of syncing captions to video scenes.
-If the system detects mismatched captions, the user can easily **edit the timeline** through an intuitive interface.
-In the end, Re;Magic exports the finalized subtitle file as a **.vtt**, ready to be used on YouTube or other platforms.

-Ever spent hours adjusting subtitles to match your video timeline?
-That’s where **Re;Magic** comes in—it saves time and makes the editing process smarter and cleaner. 🧠⚙️
+Just upload your JSON file and a YouTube link.
+Re;Magic will align the captions automatically.
+If anything is off, you can adjust the timestamps visually using our editor—no technical knowledge required.
+Once finalized, download the `.vtt` file and upload it wherever captions are supported.

+Save time.
+Stay accurate.
+Keep control.

 ---

 ## Why did we build this?

-We noticed that a lot of video editors, especially those working with lectures or content for accessibility, waste hours trying to match captions with fast-moving scenes.
-JSON-formatted captions are great for structure but frustrating to edit manually.
-So, we asked ourselves:

-**"What if we could build a smart tool that aligns it all for you?"**

-And that’s how Re;Magic was born.
+We noticed that many editors—especially those working on educational or accessibility content—waste time manually aligning captions frame by frame.
+JSON is a common format for structured caption data, but most platforms only accept `.vtt` or `.srt`.

+Re;Magic bridges that gap by **automating the conversion**, and providing an **intuitive UI** to review and adjust the results before export.

 ---